Billingegroup/cookiecutter/news/codecov.rst

 **Added:**

-* instructions for Codecov setup in cookiecutter guide
+* Add instructions for Codecov setup in documentation.

 **Changed:**